-Overview of the Canadian business environment, forms of organizations, the management function, and an introduction to the functional areas of business management.
+COMM 100-3 Introduction to Canadian Business This course is an overview of the Canadian business environment, forms of organizations, the management function, and an introduction to the functional areas of business management.

 This course includes the challenges and opportunities facing small business.